-The EIS will evaluate potential improvements that manage peak congestion and improve recreation and tourism experiences while reflecting the character, natural resources, watershed, diverse uses, and scale of Little Cottonwood Canyon.
+The EIS initially evaluated potential improvements that would manage peak congestion and improve recreation and tourism experiences while reflecting the character, resources, diverse uses, and scale of Little Cottonwood Canyon.

-These improvements include managing the number of vehicles on the road system, improving personal mobility, and improving roadway safety and reliability for all users.
+• These improvements included managing the number of vehicles on the road system, improving personal mobility, and improving roadway safety and reliability for all users.